 - Wells and other man-made holes in the ground

-Generally speaking, snakes tend to brumate underground.
+Snakes tend to brumate underground.
 Interestingly, this is the only time of year during which snakes get together, except for mating season.
-Though snakes are usually quite asocial creatures, brumating together is a great way to thermoregulate.
+Though snakes are usually quite asocial creatures, brumating together is an effective way to thermoregulate.

-In other words, they help to keep each other warm.
+In other words, snakes help to keep each other warm.
 According to a study in the Journal of Herpetology, snakes tend to return to the same hibernaculums (brumation spots) year after year.

-You may be wondering: do snakes hibernate in houses?
-Potentially, yes.
+Do snakes hibernate in houses?
 Crawl spaces, in particular, are favorite brumating spots for snakes.
 If there is some way for a snake to get into your home, you may even discover one brumating in your basement.

 Do Pet Snakes Brumate in Captivity?

-- You deliberately lower the temperature, to encourage your snake to brumate.
+- You lower the temperature to encourage your snake to brumate.

-As a snake owner, you need to ensure that their enclosure remains at an ideal temperature for your snake.
+You need to ensure that their enclosure remains at the optimal temperature for your snake.
 This will allow your snake to thrive and stay active throughout the year.